gconstantian/cse15l-lab-reports/lab_report_3.md

 find: -delete: technical/911report/: relative path potentially not safe
 ```
 This command line deletes things.
 The first example it deletes a textfile and the second example it deletes an entire directory.
 This is useful when you want to delete files.

+For all of these examples I utilized chat GPT to give me examples of what a command line should look like for each of these different commands.